Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - Against the spread, Dallas is 12-4-0 this year.

-- This season, the Cowboys have an ATS record of 4-2 in their six games as a favorite of 7 points or more.
+- This season, the Cowboys have an ATS record of 6-3 in their nine games as a favorite of 4.5 points or more.

-- Dallas' games this year have hit the over on seven of 16 set point totals (43.8%).
+- Dallas has gone over the point total in 43.8% of its opportunities this year (seven times in 16 games with a set point total).

 - When Dallas puts up more than 20.9 points, it is 10-2 against the spread and 9-3 overall.